-Google AdWords is Google's flagship advertising product and main source of revenue.
-AdWords offers pay-per-click (PPC) advertising, and site-targeted advertising for both text and banner ads.
+Google AdWords is Google's flagship advertising product and the main source of revenue.
+AdWords offers pay-per-click (PPC) advertising and site-targeted advertising for both text and banner ads.
 The AdWords program includes local, national, and international distribution.
 Google's text advertisements are short, consisting of one title line and two content text lines.
 Image ads can be one of several different Interactive Advertising Bureau (IAB) standard sizes.Site targeted advertisements.

 In 2003 Google introduced site-targeted advertising.
 Using the AdWords control panel, advertisers can enter keywords of interest, and Google offers to place ads on what they claim are relevant sites within their content network.
 Advertisers then bid on a cost per impression (CPM) basis for placement.
 Advertisers can also enter domains directly.
 Google will provide a list of related sites that you can select along with your entered site.

 Site targeting campaigns are mainly designed for branding purposes, as the ROI will almost always be considerably lower than a traditional content-targeted campaign.
 Your ad will take up the entire ad block (as opposed to being 1 of 4 ads in a traditional AdSense ad unit), which will make it more prominent but cost quite a bit more.

 The minimum CPM you can set on a Site-Targeted campaign is 25 cents.

 All AdWords ads are eligible to be shown on www.google.com.
 Advertisers also have the option of enabling their ads to show on Google's partner networks.
 The "search network" includes AOL search, Ask.com, and Netscape.
 Like www.google.com, these search engines show AdWords ads in response to user searches.